qixuchen/Robust_Interact/Code/Readme.md

 make
 ```

 All the used dataset (after filtering out tuples with missing values and normalization) can be found under the `input` folder.
+Links to the original datasets can be found in our paper